MCHS-Coders/LOOP/README.md

 The **Cross-Platform** application will be critical to implement.
 It will ideally be portable to windows, linux, ios, and android devices.
 This application will include **safety awareness** videos, of which have been recorded by AISES teammates, and will be accessible directly from the application offline.
 The application will **communicate with the mesh network**, through **Wi-Fi** and **Bluetooth-LE (BLE)**, and utilize the newfound data from these nodes to forecast.
+In an emergency, this application may be used to send crucial information of the user's whereabouts, condition, and needs, to first responders and emergency services.

 ## Safety and Testing
 While testing is *non-existent* at this *early stage* of development, safety-focused designs have been **well-thought out**.